-Please note that AMS will supply the following standard equipment for each meeting room: one screen of appropriate size, a podium microphone, a wired lavaliere microphone, a desktop PC, a speaker timer, and a data/video projector.
-If an overhead projector or additional special equipment, such as a Beta SP, VCR, or 35-mm projector, is needed, please contact Marjorie Huntington of the AMS Meetings staff (e-mail: email@example.com).
+Please note that AMS will supply the following standard equipment for each meeting room: one screen of appropriate size, a podium microphone, a wired lavaliere microphone, a desktop personal computer (PC), a speaker timer, and a data/video projector.
+If an overhead projector or additional special equipment, such as a Beta SP, VCR, or 35-mm projector, is needed, please contact Marjorie Huntington of the AMS Meetings staff ([email protected]).
 There is a nominal charge for the use of Beta SP or VCR playback equipment.
-Please have all requests to AMS by 7 December 2012.
-AMS cannot accommodate any onsite requests for equipment that is not part of the basic room set.
+Please have all requests to AMS by 7 January 2014.
+AMS cannot accommodate any on-site requests for equipment that is not part of the basic room set.

 Recording of Presentations

 In an attempt to expand the audience for presentations and to provide a more complete and permanent record of the authors' remarks, the AMS would like to record the voices of authors and their slides as their presentations are being made in cases where authors are willing to grant the Society permission.
 To facilitate the recordings, and to make things easier for all attending the meeting, presenters are asked to load their presentation well in advance of the scheduled presentation time.
 Recorded presentations will be available on the Annual Web site a few weeks after the meeting.

 Files may be uploaded to the online abstract system in advance of the meeting.
 All files submitted online prior to 29 January will be loaded onto the meeting room PCs before the start of the meeting.
 This option is available to all presenters.

 On site, speakers may upload their presentations onto the Speaker Ready Room computers, which are networked to the proper meeting room.
 The use of personal laptops for presentations, which can cause technical delays and cut into a presenter’s time, is discouraged.
 The Speaker Ready Room hours of operation are listed below: